IIIF/api/source/presentation/4.0/model.md

 This rotation happens after the resource has been added to the Scene and after any transforms have taken place in the local coordinate space.
 Therefore, the `lookAt` property takes precedence over any Rotate Transforms applied to the X or Y axes, though a Rotate Transform applied to the Z axis will continue to impact the painting of a Camera into a Scene.

-The value _MUST_ be a JSON object, conforming to either a reference to an Annotation, or an embedded PointSelector.
+The value _MUST_ be a JSON object, conforming to either a reference to an Annotation, or an embedded Point Selector.
 If this property is not specified, then the default value for cameras is to look straight backwards (-Z) and for lights to point straight down (-Y).

 * A Camera _MAY_ have the `lookAt` property.<br/>
   Clients _SHOULD_ process the `lookAt` property on Cameras.
-* A SpotLight or a DirectionalLight _MAY_ have the `lookAt` property.<br/>
+* A Spot Light or a Directional Light _MAY_ have the `lookAt` property.<br/>
+  Clients _SHOULD_ process the `lookAt` property on Lights.
-* A SpotAudio _MAY_ have the `lookAt` property.
+* A Spot Audio _MAY_ have the `lookAt` property.
+  Clients _SHOULD_ process the `lookAt` property on Spot Audio.

 {% include api/code_header.html %}
 ```json